 With more than a century of growth and development, and more than 100,000 living alumni, Western Illinois University maintains a strong sense of community and historic commitments to student access, affordability, and success.
-Western has consistently been recognized as a "Best Midwestern College" by the Princeton Review, and WIU was recognized in 2019 for the sixteenth consecutive year as a "Best Midwestern University" by U.S. News & World Report, one of only 36 Midwestern public universities in the top tier.
+Western has consistently been recognized as a "Best Midwestern College" by the Princeton Review, and WIU was recognized in 2020 for the sixteenth consecutive year as a "Best Midwestern University" by U.S. News & World Report, one of only 36 Midwestern public universities in the top tier.
 Western is also identified in the U.S. News & World Report top-tier list of "Best Regional Universities," one of only three Illinois public universities in the top 70.
 U.S. News & World Report also recognizes WIU as a "Best for Veterans School" and a "Best Value School."

 Western Illinois University is accredited by the Higher Learning Commission.
-The University's teacher licensure programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the Illinois State Board of Education.
-The University also maintains a strong commitment to disciplinebased accreditation and licensure, where appropriate to the discipline.
-In academic vear 2019-2020, Western Illinois University maintained accreditation/licensure with 15 agencies, ranging from the American Speech-Language-Hearing Association to the Association to Advance Collegiate Schools of Business.
+The University's teacher licensure programs are approved by the Illinois State Board of Education.
+The University also maintains a strong commitment to discipline-based accreditation and licensure, where appropriate to the discipline.
+In academic year 2020-2021, Western Illinois University maintained accreditation/licensure with 15 agencies, ranging from the American Speech-Language-Hearing Association to the Association to Advance Collegiate Schools of Business.